awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 ## IAM permissions for using AWS default keys and customer managed keys<a name="ps-kms-permissions"></a>

 Parameter Store `SecureString` parameters are encrypted and decrypted using AWS KMS keys\.
-You can choose to encrypt your `SecureString` parameters using either a AWS KMS key or the default KMS key provided by AWS\.
+You can choose to encrypt your `SecureString` parameters using either an AWS KMS key or the default KMS key provided by AWS\.

 When using a customer managed key, the IAM policy that grants a user access to a parameter or parameter path must provide explicit `kms:Encrypt` permissions for the key\.
 For example, the following policy allows a user to create, update, and view `SecureString` parameters that begin with `prod-` in the specified AWS Region and AWS account\.